-(ii) Rates of pay for casual employees
+(fa)(iii) Rates of pay for casual employees

-- Casual employees must be paid per hour at the rate of 1/38th of the weekly rate prescribed for the work performed plus 50%. - Casual employees will not be entitled to any loadings for work performed between 7.00 pm and 7.00 am Monday to Friday, on Saturday or Sunday or for work performed on a public holiday or overtime. - The allowances contained within clause 21-Allowances of this award, will not be payable to casuals employed in accordance with this Schedule.
+- Casual employees must be paid per hour at the rate of 1/38th of the weekly rate prescribed for the work performed plus 50%. - Casual employees will not be entitled to any loadings for work performed between 7.00 pm and 7.00 am, Monday to Friday, on Saturday or Sunday or for work performed on a public holiday or overtime. - The allowances contained within 21-Allowances, of the award, will not be payable to casuals employed in accordance with this Schedule.